 Those who prioritize the views: Top of the Rock delivers where it matters most: the views.
 You can see all the observation decks in New York City from it, including a bird’s eye view into Central Park.

-Tourists with limited time: With a prime location in Midtown, Manhattan, Top of the Rock is a natural pit-stop for those who are in a rush but will be exploring Fifth Avenue and its attractions.
+Tourists with limited time: With a prime location in Midtown, Top of the Rock is a natural stop for those who are in a rush but will be exploring Fifth Avenue and its attractions.

 What’s Visible from Top of the Rock?

-I’ve been harping on the Top of the Rock views because they’re hard to beat.
-The Empire State Building is right next door, and the Chrysler Building and One Vanderbilt aren’t that far off either.
-On a clear day, the One World Trade Center can be seen in Lower Manhattan, and at night, the lights of Times Square trickle onto the streets and are hard to ignore.
+I’ve been singing Top of the Rock’s praises—and for good reason.
+The views are tough to top.
+The Empire State Building feels like it’s right next door, with the Chrysler Building and One Vanderbilt just beyond.
+On a clear day, you can spot One World Trade Center way down in Lower Manhattan.
+And at night?
+The glow of Times Square spills into the streets below, putting on a show of its own.

 Top of the Rock Prices